 We are pleased that you have given us the opportunity to introduce our organization to you and your fellow workers.
 Our Union, the International Guards Union of America (I.G.U.A.) is unique, especially in its Executive Board, which is composed entirely of working guards.
-This is very important to our membership, as it permits us to use practically all the dues money from our members for their Local's benefit.
-Our Officers are very conservative, and being working Guards are aware of your problems and are dedicated to helping other Guards, without reaping monetary gains for themselves.
+This is very important to our membership, as it permits us to use practically all the dues money from our members for their local union's benefit.
+Our officers are fiscally conservative and, as working guards, are aware of your problems and are dedicated to helping other guards, without reaping monetary gains for themselves.

-This has some drawbacks, namely sometimes it doesn't provide us with ample funds and the time to do all the organizing we think should be done, however for thirty years we feel that we have represented our members fairly, and have improved their economic positions considerably, as we will explain.
+This has some drawbacks, namely sometimes it doesn't provide us with ample funds and the time to do all the organizing we think should be done however, since forming in 1948, we feel that we have represented our members fairly, and have improved their economic positions considerably, as we will explain.
 We would like to present to you a brief history of our organization.
-Prior to passage of the Labor Management Regulation Act (now commonly known as the Taft-Hartley law) most all organized Guards belonged to some segment of the AFL or the CIO Unions.
+Prior to passage of the Labor Management Regulation Act (now commonly known as the Taft-Hartley law) most all organized guards belonged to affiliates of the American Federation of Labor or the Congress of Industrial Organization member unions.
 Our present organization, which was affiliated with the Building Services Employees International Union, CIO, formed its own Independent International Union early in 1948.
 The Building Services Union loaned us the money to get started, and approximately ten (10) years later, this loan was settled.

 The Taft-Hartley Law in Section 9(b) (3), forbids Guards, Watchmen and others hired to protect property and employees of an employer from belonging to a Union which admits to membership employees other than such Guards, etc. Since its formation, the International Guards Union of America has, at all times been in complete compliance with the requirements and regulations of the National Labor Relations Act as administered by the National Labor Relations Board.